Black History Month at Franklin Pierce University

 The Content of Our Character Alumni Spotlight

-Throughout the month, the Office of Diversity, Equity, and Inclusion will be running a series called The Content of Our Character Spotlight featuring Franklin Pierce University Alumni.
+Throughout the month, the Office of Diversity, Equity, and Inclusion will be running a series called The Content of Our Character Spotlight featuring Franklin Pierce University Alumni, students, and community members.
 Visit the Franklin Pierce University social media accounts to hear from Franklin Pierce graduates and their experiences.

 Franklin Pierce University’s Office of Diversity, Equity, and Inclusion provides resources and guidance to ensure that every member of our community is celebrated in support of their race, gender identity and expression, sexual orientation, religious beliefs, creed, physical ability, and/or neurodiversity.
 The Office of Diversity, Equity, and Inclusion collaborates with individuals, departments, and external organizations to foster and promote a respectful, accessible, and inclusive community.